substantic/rain/rain_task/README.md

 The executor is run by a governor in a dedicated working directory.
 Governor parameters are passed via environment variables, so you are free to use any argument parsing.

-You may setup a rust logger before `Executor::run()` but remember that the logs are not as conveniently accessible as the debug/error messages returned with the tasks (both failed and successful).
+You may want to setup a rust logger before running `Executor::run()`.
+However the logs are not as conveniently accessible as the debug/error messages returned from the tasks (both failed and successful).

 The task function is ran with the working dir set to its dedicated empty directory which is cleaned for you afterwards.

 ## Error handling